 ST. LOUIS -- There's something about playing at home which brings out the best in the St. Louis Blues.

-Vladimir Sobotka scored 2:16 into overtime to give the Blues their third win in as many games at home this season, a 5-4 victory over the Minnesota Wild.
+Vladimir Sobotka scored 2:16 into overtime to give the Blues their third win in as many games at home this season Sunday night, a 5-4 victory over the Minnesota Wild.

-Sobotka scored off a pass from Andy McDonald to cap a rally which saw the Blues come back from a 3-1 deficit midway through the game.
+Sobotka scored off a pass from Andy McDonald to cap a rally which saw the Blues come back from a 3-1 deficit midway through the game as they were playing again a night after a tough game in Dallas.

 The Wild trailed 1-0 after the first period but scored three goals, on only four shots on goal, in taking a 3-1 advantage through two periods.
 Minnesota had scored only three power-play goals in 21 attempts in their first four games before Zach Parise scored just 2:04 into the second period, the first goal the Blues had allowed in three home games this season.